raphelemmanuvel/ml-spam-classification/README.md

-# sms_spam_detection-k-means_clustering
+# ML- SMS Spam/Ham Clustering

-A Machine Learning project using Python libraries to cluster a data set of 'sms' messages into 'spam' and 'ham' using k-means clustering.
+A Machine Learning classic starter project using Python libraries to cluster a data set of 'sms' messages into 'spam' and 'ham' using k-means.

 The dataset is a collection of 5,574 SMS meesages taken from UCI Machine Learning repository, need to be tagged as "spam" and "ham".